MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 ---
-title: Fabric overview
+title: What is Microsoft Fabric
-description: Microsoft Fabric provides a one-stop shop for all the analytical needs for every enterprise.
-Learn more. ms.reviewer: sngun ms.author: gesaur
+description: Microsoft Fabric is a one-stop shop for all the analytical needs of every enterprise.
+It covers the complete spectrum of services including data movement, data lake, data engineering, data integration and data science, real time analytics, and business intelligence. ms.reviewer: sngun ms.author: gesaur
 author: gsaurer